 See Wildland Network for information and resources on wildland and rewilding.

-There are also some excellent books on rewilding:
+Some excellent books on rewilding:

 - Beyond Conservation: a wildland strategy, by Peter Taylor (2005).
 Available from Routledge or Amazon